Oswald (2027 TV series)

-Oswald the Lucky Rabbit is an upcoming American live-action animated comedy television series created by Jon Favreau for the streaming service Disney+, based on the character of the same name.
+Oswald is an upcoming American live-action animated comedy television miniseries created by Jon Favreau for the streaming service Disney+, based on the character of the same name.

-Development on the series began in March 2025 and had been priority since Disney acquired the trademark in 2006.
-Filming began in late July, in California.
+Development on the series began in March 2025 and had been a priority since Disney acquired the trademark in 2006.
+Filming began in late July and wrapped in early October, in California.

-Oswald the Lucky Rabbit is scheduled to debut on Disney+.
+Oswald will be released on February 17, 2027 on Disney+, marking the centennial of the character’s 1927 debut.

+Synopsis

+After having been locked away for years, Oswald the Lucky Rabbit finds himself released by an earthquake and attempts to adapt to the modern world with the help of a group of kids.